AuroraWright/owocr/README.md

 - [EasyOCR](https://github.com/JaidedAI/EasyOCR): refer to the readme for installation ("e" key)
 - [RapidOCR](https://github.com/RapidAI/RapidOCR): refer to the readme for installation ("r" key)
 - Apple Vision framework: this will work on macOS Ventura or later.
 In my experience, the best of the local providers for horizontal text ("a" key)
+- Apple Live Text (VisionKit framework): this will work on macOS Ventura or later.
+It should be the same as Vision except that in Sonoma Apple added vertical text reading, on the other hand it's a bit slower/requires a small Swift helper tool to be downloaded (source code is in this repo, it's a stripped down version of LiTeX). ("d" key)
 - WinRT OCR: this will work on Windows 10 or later if winocr (`pip install winocr`) is installed.
 It can also be used by installing winocr on a Windows virtual machine and running the server (`winocr_serve`), installing requests (`pip install requests`) and specifying the IP address of the Windows VM/machine in the config file (see below) ("w" key)

 ## Cloud providers